nicegraham/appdriver/android/README.md

 Android support of appdriver
 =
   I use appium for iOS but appdriver for android. appium has android support, but it's sorta experimental and only supports android-17 right now.
 I need to test 2.3.x and 4.x.
 I added support for android-17.
 Why am I using appium & appdriver at all?
-Because automating UI tests on Selenium-Grid using the selenium framework is probably the best & widely-supported open-source way to deal with automated UI tests.
+Because automating UI tests on Selenium-Grid using the selenium framework is probably the best & widely-supported open-source way to deal with automated UI tests with parallelism.
 Also, it seems appium & appdriver are the best(only?) options for native iOS & Android apps to be connected to Selenium-Grid.

 Other things I've added(python examples)